DanilBakhitov/ApplesGame_1/README.md

 This is the first game I've written.

 To run the game, run Game.exe
-To view the code, run Game.sin
+To view the code, run Game.cpp